 An Accelerated Master’s degree in Psychology can be earned in one additional year after the Bachelor’s degree.
 Students apply to the Accelerated Master’s Program in Psychology in their junior year and are accepted prior to their senior year.
-A thesis-based and a non-thesis based option is offered.
+A thesis-based and a exam-based based option is offered.
 For students who wish to pursue research-related careers and/or increase their competitiveness for PhD programs, the thesis option is recommended.
-For students who need a Master’s degree for a non-research related career, for example in education, law, or business, the non-thesis option is recommended.
+For students who need a Master’s degree for a non-research related career, for example in education, law, or business, the exam-based option is recommended.

 For the thesis-based option, applicants are required to identify a thesis mentor among the faculty in the Department of Psychological Science, and to complete 3 or more undergraduate research credits with the prospective mentor prior to application.